 The beautiful, storybook-like village of Irancy is located in the Yonne region of Northern France, just a few kilometers from Chablis.
-This old picturesque town sits in a valley surrounded by relatively steep vineyards which form a dramatic amphitheater around the town.
+This old picturesque town sits in a valley surrounded by relatively steep vineyards which form a dramatic amphitheater around the village.
 Irancy represents a tiny island of red grapes – primarily Pinot Noir, but also an ancient varietal called César – which sits amongst a sea of white wine production, most notably Chablis itself, but also St Bris and Chitry, each with its own unique set of wines.
-The region is known for its limestone-laden soils, which impart a clear and fine underpinning of minerality in the wines both red and white.
+The region is known for its limestone-laden soils, which impart a clear and fine underpinning of minerality in the wines, both red and white.

 Walking around the village of Irancy, Thierry seems to be like a de-facto Mayor.
 Everyone waves in deference and respect.
 This is helped by the fact that he looks a bit like the actor, Gerard Depardieu.
-He is tall and sprightly with longish locks and an engaging smile, a youthful 50-something with lines on his face and rugged hands which let you know he spends a lot of time in the vineyards.
+He is sprightly with longish locks and an engaging smile, a youthful 50-something with lines on his face and rugged hands which let you know he spends a lot of time in the vineyards.